JohnTerragnoli/ECE382_Lab03/README.md

 #Functionality
 ##Required Functionality

+###Process:
+To do this, I first had to be able to draw a straight line on the Nokia.
+The code showing this is [here]().
 This creates a block on the LCD that is 8x8 pixels.
 The location of the block is passed into the subroutine via r12 and r13.

 The code for this functionality can be seen [here](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/Basic%20Functionality.asm)